ibm-cloud-docs/Cloudant/api/search.md

 You can then query by using the special `<distance...>` sort field, which takes five parameters:

--   Longitude field name: The name of your longitude field ('`mylon`' in the example).
+-   Longitude field name: The name of your longitude field (`mylon` in the example).
--   Latitude field name: The name of your latitude field ('`mylat`' in the example).
+-   Latitude field name: The name of your latitude field (`mylat` in the example).
 -   Longitude of origin: The longitude of the place you want to sort by distance from.
 -   Latitude of origin: The latitude of the place you want to sort by distance from.
--   Units: The units to use: '`km`' for kilometers or '`mi`' for miles.
+-   Units: The units to use: `km` for kilometers or `mi` for miles.
 The distance is returned in the order field.

 You can combine sorting by distance with any other search query, such as range searches on the latitude and longitude,